-3 insurance tips for your summer vacation road trip
+3 car insurance tips for your summer vacation road trip

 2) Will your roadside service get you where you need to go?
 Most (but not all) policies pay for tow service in the event of an accident.
 But many have limits on how many miles they’ll tow you.
 So make sure your policy will pay to get your car where it needs to go if you’re miles from civilization.
 Some policies also have designated service areas for roadside service.
 When you leave town, you could be leaving your service area – and risking a less-than-pleasant tow bill.

 One more thing to keep an eye on: the extra fees a car rental company may charge you for driving long distances, dropping off at another location, or upgrading to a larger vehicle.
-(That could mean a few less souvenirs from your beach resort.)
+(That could mean less sightseeing and souvenirs along the way.)

 And here’s one interesting fact that will ease your road trip concerns: If you travel to a state with higher minimum insurance requirements than you have, your coverage will increase as soon as you cross the state line!
 (Note: not actually a recommended way to plan your route.)

 It’s important to travel smart and be prepared.
 If you’re unsure whether your insurance is sufficient, you can always call the helpful, friendly agents at Mylo!
 We look forward to helping you out, even if you just want advice.